analisemacro/dashboard_stock_blog/README.md

-# dashboard_stock_blog
+# Criando um Dashboard de análise de Ações no Python
-Postagem "Criando um Dashboard de análise de Ações no Python"
+Dashboard da postagem "Criando um Dashboard de análise de Ações no Python".